How will COVID-19 affect the future of communities?

 In the days of the outbreak crisis, people tend to be more vulnerable, willing to help each other, and yearning for human connection.
 It is only up to us, community managers, to show the world why communities really matter right now.
-If we are able to empower people to create value for each other, build a trusted environment and generate value throughout the community not only for community members but for the sponsoring businesses as well, we can be sure that the importance and acknowledgement of communities will increase rapidly.
+If we are able to empower people to create value for each other, build a trusted environment and generate value throughout the community not only for community members but for sponsoring businesses as well, we can be sure that the importance and acknowledgment of communities will increase rapidly.
 We have to be well prepared for it, though.
 Most of us will have to learn completely new skills.

 Below, you can find a list of skills which will be increasingly crucial for every community manager: